Choosing the right paraglider class

 Safety-conscious recreational pilots

-EN-B gliders are versatile and range from safe low-B gliders up tohigh-performance high-B screens.
-They offer more glide performance and dynamicsbut require an active flying technique.
+EN-B gliders are versatile and range fromsafe Low-B paraglidersto high-performance High-B paragliders.
+They offer moregliding performance and dynamics, but require active flying techniques.

-The differences in the EN-B class are very large and the choice is correspondingly difficult.
+The differences in the EN-B class are very large, making the choice correspondingly difficult.

-As a rough guideline this will help you Airtime classification for your assessment.
+As a rough guideline, this Airtime classification will help you make an assessment.

 Advantages: